Video proceedings

 To mute and unmute yourself, press *6.
 To signal that you wish to speak, press *9.
 This will show that you have raised your hand.
 Lower your hand by also pressing *9.

-The same formal etiquette and protocol of in-person proceedings is expected in a videoconference.
+The same formal etiquette and protocol of in-person proceedings is expected in a video proceeding.
 This means:

 • At the start of the proceeding, you should identify any other persons present at your location.
 You must let the tribunal or board know if anyone joins you after this time.
 Depending on the circumstances, the tribunal may require those other persons to leave the room during the proceeding.